• Europes biggest bike selection

 High-end bike parts

-High-end bike parts are where you have the best materials combined with the best technology.
-These are where the manufacturing process is not cheap, and the research and development going into it costs a lot of money.
+High-end bike parts combine the best materials with the best technology.
+The manufacturing process is not cheap, and the research and development involved cost a lot of money.

 💡